Module 03: Layers

 • Understanding the difficulty of training deep feedforward neural networks - Glorot and Bengio (2010).
 Introduces Xavier/Glorot initialization and analyzes why proper weight scaling matters for gradient flow.
 The foundation for modern initialization schemes.
 PMLR

 • Delving Deep into Rectifiers: Surpassing Human-Level Performance on ImageNet Classification - He et al. (2015).
 Introduces He initialization tailored for ReLU activations.
-Shows how initialization schemes must match activation functions for optimal training. arXiv:1502.01852
+Shows how initialization schemes must match activation functions for optimal training.
+Systems Implication: Proper initialization prevented vanishing gradients in very deep networks like ResNet, allowing models to scale to hundreds of layers and fully utilize the compute capacity of modern accelerators. arXiv:1502.01852

 • Dropout: A Simple Way to Prevent Neural Networks from Overfitting - Srivastava et al. (2014).
 The original dropout paper demonstrating how random neuron dropping prevents overfitting.
 Includes theoretical analysis and extensive empirical validation.
 JMLR